 - 1. Ensure that all the controlling instruments are calling for heat. - 2.
-Check that the upstream main manual gas isolation valve, and the start gas manual isolation valve are open. - 3.
-Check that the downstream main manual gas isolation valve is closed. - 4.
-Select gas with the fuel selector switch on the control panel. - 5.
-Establish the electrical supply to the control panel. - 6.
-Switch on the burner.
-The gas valve proving system will activate. - 7.
-After approximately 60 secs, the burner fan will start and the COM light will begin to flash.
-Enter the Pass Code. - 8.
-Set up the positioning motors to the fully closed positions as follows: - Enter 0.0 in the CH1 window by using the top row of UP and DOWN arrow buttons. - Enter 0.0 in the CH2 window by using the second row of UP and DOWN arrow buttons. - Press ENTER.
-The OPEN light will begin to flash. - Set up the positioning motors to the fully open positions as follows: - Press OPEN.
+Check that the gas manual isolation valve is closed. - 3.
+Select gas with the fuel selector switch on the control panel. - 4.
+Establish the electrical supply to the control panel. - 5.
+Switch on the burner. - 6.
+Enter the Pass Code. - 7.
+Set up the positioning motors to the fully closed positions as follows: - Press CLOSE.
+The CLOSE light will become steady and the ENTER light will begin to flash.
+If the CLOSE light remains flashing then the controlling instruments are not calling for heat and appropriate action must be taken.
+The LCD panel will display the default closed positions for the fuel valve (CH1) and the air valve (CH2). - Enter 0.0 in the CH1 window by using the top row of UP and DOWN arrow buttons. - Enter 0.0 in the CH2 window by using the second row of UP and DOWN arrow buttons. - Press ENTER.
+The OPEN light will begin to flash.

+Set up the positioning motors to the fully open positions as follows:

+- Press OPEN.
 The OPEN light will become steady and the ENTER light will begin to flash. - Enter 90.0 in the CH1 and CH2 windows by using the UP and DOWN arrow buttons. - Press ENTER.
-The START light will begin to flash. - 10.
-Set up the positioning motors to the initial ignition positions as follows: - Press START.
-The START light will become steady and the ENTER light will begin to flash.

-Enter a start position in the CH1 and CH2 windows by using the UP and DOWN arrow buttons.
+The START light will begin to flash. - Set up the positioning motors to the initial ignition positions as follows: - Press START.
+The START light will become steady and the ENTER light will begin to flash. - Enter a start position in the CH1 and CH2 windows by using the UP and DOWN arrow buttons.
 This start position is only to ignite the burner initially and does not have to be clean combustion.
 A good starting point might be 20.0 for the fuel position (CH1) and 10.0 for the air valve position (CH2).
-These values may have to be adjusted to achieve ignition.

-Warning - From this point onwards the ignition sequence will be initiated and fuel will be admitted to the burner.
-Care must be exercised.

-11. Begin the ignition sequence by pressing ENTER.
+These values may have to be adjusted to achieve ignition. - 10.
+Slowly open the gas manual isolation valve Warning - From this point onwards the ignition sequence will be initiated and fuel will be admitted to the burner.
+Care must be exercised. - 11.
+Begin the ignition sequence by pressing ENTER.
 The START light will begin to flash again.

-The burner will proceed through the startup sequence and ignite at start gas rate.
-If the burner fails to ignite or ignition is unstable then switch off the burner and repeat the procedure from step 1, increasing the start gas rate as necessary.
+The burner should proceed through the startup sequence and ignite at the valve positions set in Step 9 above.
+If the burner fails to ignite or ignition is unstable then switch off the burner and repeat the procedure from step 1, using modified CH1 and/or CH2 START values as set in step 9.